pytube/pytube/README.md

 ![pytube](https://s3.amazonaws.com/assets.nickficano.com/pytube_logo.png)

-# A lightwight, dependency-free YouTube Video download library, written in Python.
+# A lightwight, dependency-free Python library for downloading YouTube Videos.

-Downloading videos from YouTube shouldn't require some bloatware application, its usually a niche condition you need to do so in the first place.
+Downloading videos from YouTube shouldn't require some bloatware application, it's usually a niche condition you want to do so in the first place.
+So I Prsent to you, PyTube!

 ## Background